ironfugu/kpi_dashboard/README.md

 In similar way we render table with header:
 ![Table with header](readme_images/table_with_header.png)

-We are requesting backend `/api/v1/other-key` in this case and response looks like this:
+We are requesting backend `/api/v1/other-key` and the response looks like this:
 ```json
 {
   "Name": "Other key",